FrancescoGalli/impedance_analysis_project/README.md

 - `matplotlib.pyplot`

-All the code, except for the plotting and saving functions are tested using `inspect`, `pytest` and `hypothesis` libraries.
+All the code, except for the plotting and saving functions are tested using `pytest`, `inspect` and `hypothesis` libraries.

 ## Usage
-To use the library, either to generate or to analyze the data, the user can set all the input information (which are specified throughout `Tutorial_0`) in the correspondant configuration file: `config_generation.ini` or `config_analysis.ini`, respectively.
-This regards the circuit diagram, the parameters, and the data file name for both files, while the range and number of points of the frequency and the seed for the ranodm noise only for the generation, and the constat elements conditions for the analysis.\
+To use the library, either to generate or to analyze the data, the user can set all the input information (which are specified throughout `Tutorial_0`) in a configuration file, i.e. a file with the `.ini` extention.
+This regards the circuit diagram, the parameters, and the data file name for both files, while the range and number of points of the frequency and the seed for the ranodm noise only for the generation, while the constat elements conditions for the analysis.\
-Then the user has to run the desided file with the command
+To run the desired file with the chosen configuration file, the user can use the command
 ```
-python3 <module_name>
+python3 <module_name.py> --config=<configuration_file_name>
 ```
+where `<confi_file_name>` is the name, without the `.ini` extention of the configuration file.
+This is done in order to keep track of the input settings given to the program.
+This command is optional, and the default value is `config_generation` for the generation module and `config_analysis` for the analysis module.

 ## Structure
 The library is divided in 5 modules: